paulviet/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

   some possible tables and graphs to create are Length of Kickstarter campaigns against donor counts and amounts, Dollar vs Euro Kickstarter (as well As French vs American production), Staff Picks or spotlight (True) and their resulting Outcomes.
-Category vs. Successfule fundraises and Total Funding.
+Category vs. Successful fundraises and Total Funding.